ibm-cloud-docs/log-analysis/cloud_services.md

 You can monitor logs from CF apps and enabled services through [the {{site.data.keyword.la_short}} instance that is configured to receive platform services logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_svc_logs) in the location where the app or service is running.

-Notice that there is only 1 instance per location with the flag **Platform services logs**.
+Notice that there is only 1 instance per location with the flag **Platform logs**.
 {: important}

 ## Analytics services